 - Very little support from society per se, especially for women

-- The stigma of being labelled for life
+- The stigma of being labeled for life

 - In case of pregnancy, the guy can easily walk out, leaving the woman to deal with it all alone

-- You cannot inherit each others property unless all legally put down in a will
+- You cannot inherit each other’s property unless everything is legally put down in a will

 - In case of a serious illness or death family can take over and ask the partner to move aside if they please.
 He or she would have no legal claim to stay by a partner